abesto/sentry-docker/README.md

+This fork of slafs/sentry adds:

-*This branch adds some customization to REMOTE_USER authentication*
+ * some customization to REMOTE_USER authentication
+ * the `sentry-pagerduty` plugin (from the [getsentry fork](https://github.com/getsentry/sentry-pagerduty))

 Sentry in Docker
 ==================